Skip to main content

 All submitted documents need to:

-• Contain complete information (including full name, issuing entity, date, amounts, signatures, and other relevant details), accurately reflect your current financial activity and be consistent with your declared source of income
+• Contain complete information (including your full name, issuing entity, date, amounts, signatures, and other relevant details), accurately reflect your financial activity, and be consistent with your declared source of funds

 • Relate to you personally and mention your legal name.
 Documents issued in the name of a relative will only be accepted if accompanied by valid documentation in your own name, or by sufficient proof of relationship, such as a marriage or birth certificate.